bitcoin-api/bitcoin-api-full-stack/README.md

 }
 ```

-Please consider contributing a portion of the fee you collect towards the environment and thank you very much for considering our environment!🌲🌳🌄
+EnviroWithdraw or not, Bitcoin-Api suggests to please consider contributing a portion of the fees you collect towards the environment and thank you very much for considering our environment!🌲🌳🌄

 <br>